-- Ensure the kernel daemon is halted by pressing the Halt button if it is sensitized (it should have been halted in a previous step). - Select the kernel\trace\to\gui segment in the Trace Segments panel and select the Close Trace Data menu option of the context menu. - Select both daemons in the Daemon Control Area using Click and Shift+Click mouse and keyboard actions. - Press the Launch button.
+- Ensure the kernel daemon is halted by pressing the Halt button if it is sensitized (it should have been halted in a previous step). - Select the kernel_trace_to_gui segment in the Trace Segments panel and select the Close Trace Data menu option of the context menu. - Select both daemons in the Daemon Control Area using Click and Shift+Click mouse and keyboard actions. - Before proceeding, let's make absolutely sure both daemons are selected.
+If not, correct that. - Press the Launch button.